Welcome to the Mennonite College of Nursing M.E.N. Group! M.E.N. is an acronym to impress that MCN Men are Excellent Nurses.

 Here is your opportunity!

-This is a call for the men of Mennonite College of Nursing as well as any interested male students to meet and share regarding the nursing profession.
+This is a call for the men of Mennonite College of Nursing as well as any interested male students to meet and network regarding the nursing profession.

-• Be a part of this focus group to share your thoughts and experiences about men in the nursing profession.
+• Be a part of this focus group to share your thoughts and experiences about being a male in the nursing profession.

 • Learn more about the role of men in nursing from those who are active in the field.

-The MCN M.E.N.
+The Mennonite College of Nursing M.E.N.
 Group meets once a month during the fall and spring semesters and has been a positive opportunity for social networking.
 MCN M.E.N. explores the history of men in nursing, and invokes discussion about clinical and social issues men encounter as a minority in the profession.
-The group provides an open discussion of shared experiences plus nursing students' thoughts of how they see men in nursing now and in the future.
+The group provides an open discussion of thoughts and experiences plus phone and teleconferences from authors and alumni.

-The group also participated in a teleconference with Patrick Hickey, an author who is the first nurse mountaineer to have climbed the seven highest summits of the world, and currently a nursing professor at the University of South Carolina.
+In the past there has been a teleconference with Patrick Hickey, a nursing professor at the University of South Carolina, and the first nurse mountaineer to have climbed the seven highest summits of the world, and currently.
+Also of interest was a teleconference with nursing professor Chad O’Lynn, author of books and articles on men in nursing.
 Future interactive conferences are being planned with other men who are in nursing and who have made significant impact on the profession of nursing.